Internships

 Qualifications

-This is an advanced clinical internship open only to final-year master’s or doctoral students in counseling, social work, or clinical psychology programs.
+This is an advanced clinical internship open only to final-year master’s students.

 We are especially interested in applicants who are deeply committed to anti-oppressive therapy and willing to engage in this work with intentionality, humility, and care.